Swimming in a sea of paper? Use these tips to create a simple, sane storage system.

 Remember that TV commercial in which a young woman puts a bag of popcorn in the microwave and finishes paying her bills before the last kernel has exploded?
 It really is that fast and easy.

-Not that you have to do without backup.
+Not that you have to go without backup.
 Just save the bills or statements you want as PDF files.

 5. Decide what goes where

-Do your child’s health records belong in a folder with yours or will they be filed separately?
-What about your auto insurance policy — in the insurance folder/e-file or the automobile folder/e-file?
+Do your child’s health records belong in a folder with yours?
+Or will they be filed separately?
+What about your auto insurance policy — in the insurance folder, or the automobile folder?
 Are your Roth IRA statements filed under “retirement,” or with your will and life insurance papers?

 Do what makes sense to you personally.
 Just make sure your spouse/partner knows where these things are too.